Judges, fracking and a fly: Six takeaways from the U.S. vice presidential debate

-(Reuters) - Wednesday night’s matchup between Vice President Mike Pence and Democratic challenger Senator Kamala Harris opened without the fireworks that marred last week’s chaotic debate between President Donald Trump and former Vice President Joe Biden.
+(Reuters) - Wednesday night’s matchup between Vice President Mike Pence and Democratic challenger Senator Kamala Harris unfolded largely free of the chaos that marred last week’s debate between President Donald Trump and former Vice President Joe Biden.

-But Trump’s COVID-19 infection, and his and Biden’s advanced age, made it perhaps the most consequential U.S. vice presidential debate in living memory.

 Here are a few standout moments from the debate: